ptranquil/namaste-react/NOTES/13-Time-for-test.md

     - What we did above is configuration of babel with jest
     - Now here a conflict will arise. i.e. when we install the above dependencies of parcel it will create a conflict with the parcels internal babel configuration with the current configuration present in babel.config.js
-    -  So to avoid the conflict and make the parcel to use the babel.config.js we need to create a newfile .parcelrc (Configure the parcel configuration) and add the below code to disable babel transpilation
+    -  So to avoid the conflict and make the parcel to accomodate parcel along with jest & to use the babel.config.js we need to create a newfile .parcelrc (Configure the parcel configuration) and add the below code to disable babel transpilation
         {
             "extends": "@parcel/config-default",
             "transformers": {